 Steps are shown as a separate section in your WLR exercise diary and do not, in themselves, change your calorie burn numbers.
-This is because the number of steps you take are already factored in to the calories burned numbers sent from Fitbit to WLR.
+This is because the number of steps you take are already factored in to the calories burned numbers sent from your tracker to WLR.

-Workouts automatically detected by Fitbit will be synced with WLR when you sync your Fitbit app.
+Workouts automatically detected by your Fitbit or Garmin will be synced with WLR when you sync your tracker app.

-If you need to add your exercise workouts manually, you should add them on your Fitbit and they will be synced with WLR when you sync your Fitbit app.
+If you need to add your exercise workouts manually, you should add them on your tracker and they will be synced with WLR when you sync your app.

-Whilst it is still possible to add exercise direct to your WLR exercise diary when you are integrated with Fitbit, it is not recommended.
-Fitbit will not ‘know’ about this exercise, which could result in a less accurate calorie burn estimate.
+Whilst it is still possible to add exercise direct to your WLR exercise diary when you have your tracker integrated, it is not recommended.
+Your tracker will not ‘know’ about this exercise, which could result in a less accurate calorie burn estimate.

-WLR will send the name of the food or drink, and the number of calories consumed to Fitbit.
-Fitbit uses this information, along with number of calories it forecasts you’re likely to burn for the day, to calculate its estimate of how many calories you have left for the day.
+WLR will send the name of the food or drink, and the number of calories consumed to your tracker.
+The tracker app uses this information, along with number of calories it forecasts you’re likely to burn for the day, to calculate its estimate of how many calories you have left for the day.

-Fitbit does not currently offer as many meal types as you’ll find in WLR, and there is no specific category for drinks, so you’ll need to decide which meal types to use in WLR that also make sense to you in the Fitbit app.
+The tracker apps do not currently offer as many meal types as you’ll find in WLR, and there is no specific category for drinks, so you’ll need to decide which meal types to use in WLR that also make sense to you in the tracker app.

 Here’s how WLR meal types will show up in the Fitbit app: